 VWO Nursing Homes That Do Not Receive MOH Subsidies

-Some VWO nursing homes are able to raise enough funds through their own fund-raising efforts and thus do not receive MOH subsidies.
+Some VWO nursing homes are able to raise enough funds through their own fundraising efforts and thus do not receive MOH subsidies.
 If your loved one is admitted to such a VWO nursing home, they will not receive MOH subsidies.
-The VWOs operating such nursing home are, however, able to provide necessary financial and social assistance to those who may lack the means to afford the nursing home fees.
+The VWOs operating such nursing homes are, however, able to provide necessary financial and social assistance to those who may lack the means to afford the nursing home fees.

-Subsidies and Grants Available – Nursing Homes vs Home Care
+Subsidies and Grants Available – Nursing Homes vs. Home Care

 Given the relatively significant costs of nursing home accommodation and care, you may want to consider alternatives such as home care.
 To help you make an informed decision, here are some subsidies and grants available for both nursing homes and home care that you may wish to consider.